 This service may also include managing waitlists for other agencies that are part of the referral service.

 Centralized/coordination access service does not include:

-A structured, scheduled program of treatment activities typically provided five days or evenings per week (e.g., three to four hours per day) while the client resides at home or in another setting, including residential supportive treatment services, to assist the individual to develop skills to manage substance abuse/gambling and related problems.Community Medical/Psychiatric Treatment
+A structured, scheduled program of treatment activities typically provided five days or evenings per week (e.g., three to four hours per day) while the client resides at home or in another setting, including residential supportive treatment services, to assist the individual in developing skills to manage substance abuse/gambling and related problems.Community Medical/Psychiatric Treatment

-Assistance with voluntary withdrawal from alcohol and/or other drugs to clients who are under the influence of these substances and/or in withdrawal or otherwise in crisis directly related to these substances.
+Residential withdrawal management programs provide assistance with voluntary withdrawal from alcohol and/or other drugs to clients who are under the influence of these substances and/or in withdrawal or otherwise in crisis directly related to these substances.
 This care is provided in a Withdrawal Management (detox) Centre, or on an inpatient basis in a hospital.
 Care may be provided with or without the aid of drug therapy and/or other medical interventions.
 Additional support such as discharge planning and early recovery education is provided.
-Service is provided at three levels.

 Services are provided by staff who are not medically training but who can safely monitor client symptoms.
 The intensity/severity of symptoms can be managed, as required, with medical consultation being provided by a physician, after-hours clinic, health centre, or hospital emergency department.

 Routine medical consultation and sufficient staff resources are available to consider management of the following medication situations:

 Support within Housing programs provide services by staff with a primary designation of a case management role.
 Responsibilities include the ongoing assessment of substance use clients and his/her problems, ongoing adjustment of the treatment plan, linking to and the coordination of required services, monitoring and support, developing and implementing the discharge plan, and advocating for the service recipient.